TRACK 1 - Introduction to Reliability Maintainability& Supportability (RMS) Disciplines

 This course educates users with the CyberSecurity knowledge and skill set to survive malicious attacks that continue to increase in COMPLEXITY, FREQUENCY and SEVERITY.
 Students understand what CyberSecurity is all about: to manage assets, and deploy security measures to pre-empt, prevent, and proactively control risks by identifying, monitoring, prioritizing, controlling, and mitigating them.
 Controlling these threats requires multiple security disciplines working together in context.
 While no single solution will solve the problem of such threats, next-generation security tools provides the unique monitoring, management, configuration, control, and the integration needed to find and stop these threats — both known and unknown.
 This course will show what these tools are all about.

-RMSP 316: Diminishing Manufacturing Sources and Material Shortages (DMSMS):
+RMSP 316: Diminishing Manufacturing Sources and Material Shortages (DMSMS)

 The purpose of this course is to understand and mitigate the loss of, or impending loss of, the last known supplier of an item or raw material.
 This course includes an overview of DMSMS acquisition policy and application of a proactive program for equipment and systems.
 DMSMS cases may occur at any phase in the acquisition cycle, from design and development through post-production, and have the potential to severely impact weapon system supportability and life cycle costs, this course will include mitigation methodologies for the life cycle of equipment and systems.
 Duration: 4 Days

-RMSP 317: Supportability Spares - This course introduces logisticians to the principles of making cost effective decisions pertaining to supportability and in particular about provisioning and sparing policies.
+This course introduces logisticians to the principles of making cost effective decisions pertaining to supportability and in particular about provisioning and sparing policies.
 It will emphasize the life cycle systems’ engineering relationship of reliability to support costs.
 It will show means by which effective inventory management can improve operational availability (Ao).
 Particular emphasis will be placed on the use of Pareto’s Curve and Economic Order Quantity theorems as tools for enhancing supportability.
 Key concepts to be addressed are: the relationship of improved reliability to lowered life cycle support costs; the process of determining which spares are to be stocked at operational locations and which will be held in depot locations for engendering lowest life cycle support costs, and the means by which spares can be ordered for lowest costs while maintaining spares availability for ready use.
 Upon successful competition of this course students will be able to verbally relate the concepts of reliability to lowering Ao costs through the use of effective provisioning and sparing policies.

-RMSP 318: Supply and Support Management – This course provides acquisition professionals a detailed and technical course encompassing the complexities and inter-relationships of efforts required to achieve and maintain supply support objectives for the life cycle of a given equipment or system from inception to disposal.
+This course provides acquisition professionals a detailed and technical course encompassing the complexities and inter-relationships of efforts required to achieve and maintain supply support objectives for the life cycle of a given equipment or system from inception to disposal.
 Key concepts to be addressed during this course include general principles for acquisition logistics program management, performance based life cycle product support, defense acquisition supporting documentation and supply chain risk management.
 At the completion of the course student will have the information and knowledge necessary to manage provisioning tasks.

 RMSP319: Maintenance Task Analysis (MTA)

-RMSP 320: Provisioning/Sparing Course - This course covers advanced concepts for the management of provisioning and sparing activities.
+This course covers advanced concepts for the management of provisioning and sparing activities.
 At the end of the course, the students will have a comprehensive understanding and knowledge of the principles of provisioning and sparing to applicable to DoD, Service related, mission and requirements.
 Emphasis will be placed on the mathematical principles underlying provisioning and sparing activities.
 Tools to be explored include Petro analyses, Economic Order of Quantity (EOQ), Poisson Distribution, Probability of Success with Spares, and Safety Inventory mythology.
 Students should have Excel spreadsheets practical experience.
 Background and experience using some higher order mathematics such as calculus is also recommended.

 TRACK 4 - Managing & Cost Management for RMS

-RMSP401: Reliability, Maintainability, and Availability (RM&A).
+RMSP 401: Reliability, Maintainability, and Availability (RM&A)

 RM&A provides an overview of acquisition policy and its application in the design, development, and deployment of equipment and systems.
 The goal is to understand and be able to use the concepts of life cycle management, performance-based life-cycle sustainment, emphasizing total ownership cost, materiel availability, reliability, and mean down time.
 Instructor: Edward Herger Duration: 3 days

-RMSP402: Managing Design for Reliability Requirements.
+RMSP 402: Managing Design for Reliability Requirements

 This course will help the student to manage the design process which aims at writing clear system specifications to ensure reliability of the total system including the integration with maintainability, system safety, human factors, and logistics.
 This program of instruction will include intensive hands-on in-class exercises.

-RMSP403: Managing Design for Reliability (DFR) Processes.
+RMSP 403: Managing Design for Reliability (DFR) Processes

 The objectives of this workshop include: - Defining reliability and when to apply reliability into the design effort; - Translating failure data into basic reliability information; - Explaining the various reliability distributions including the Weibull distribution basics; - Describing how to make reliability better and the various methods of reliability testing.
 You will benefit from this training by learning how to reduce product warranty costs, improve customer satisfaction through detailed requirements specifications, develop risk minimizing test plans as part of the Product Development Process (PDP), and to provide accurate budgets with decreased development cycle times meeting program schedule goals and customer commitment dates.

-RMSP404: Reliability for Systems of Systems.
+RMSP 404: Reliability for Systems of Systems

 This course will introduce students to the current concepts of Systems of Systems as they are being used in evolving DoD programs and the requirements for implementing these concepts, as they are needed.
 The course will explain key concepts associated with the relationships between a Family of Systems and a System of Systems and help the student to understand the motivations linked to a suggested Federated System of Systems environment.
 This course will facilitate discussion of the requirements for developing DoD Architecture Framework (DODAF) products that account for more than the material solution, as well as System of Systems solutions which consider the user and stakeholder in addition to the policies and procedures.

-RMSP405: Principles of Product Lifecycle Costing.
+RMSP 405: Principles of Product Lifecycle Costing

 This course prepare attendees to succeed in establishing, maintaining and defending Product Support Lifecycle Cost (LCC) estimates to better manage the acquisition and sustainment of systems.
 Provide knowledge and skills in the uses of LCC cost estimates, the several estimating methods, and how LCC estimates are applied to Product Support management through the life cycle of the system.

-RMSP406: Product Support & Life Cycle Costing.
+RMSP 406: Product Support & Life Cycle Costing

 This course will advance student understanding and capabilities in the area of doing cost analysis/estimating for the product support during the life cycle of any new DoD systems.
 It emphasizes DoD policies and practices regarding the relations between product support and life cycle costing.
 The information gained from this course will translate immediately into knowledge useful to the duties and responsibilities of DoD employees.

-RMSP407: System Life-Cycle Best Cost from Reliability Analysis.
+RMSP 407: System Life-Cycle Best Cost from Reliability Analysis

 This course provides instruction on methods to characterize the expected life-cycle costs for system sustainment through reliability analysis.

-RMSP408: Reduce Product Total Ownership Costs (TOC) while Improving Customer Satisfaction.
+RMSP 408: Reduce Product Total Ownership Costs (TOC) while Improving Customer Satisfaction

 In fiscally constrained times, every product team feels the pressure for reducing costs.
 The requirements seem to increase while the funding decreases.
 How does a team ensure their product is still effective (in the eyes of the customer) while experiencing challenging budget cuts?
 This new course offering is unique in that it is designed for teams to answer this question specifically for their program, project or product.
 The course provides teams a distinct opportunity to work together on how to meet their fiscal challenges and improve their product lines, strategies and plans.
 Attendees are expected to blend and apply many of the concepts from other RMS Partnership and DAU courses.
 The course is conducted in a workshop style format, designed for selected members of the same product team to attend together.
 The team is expected to identify potential ways to improve the overall program and include roughly estimated cost impacts.
 The team will prepare and deliver a briefing, describing the team’s recommendations and proposed plan of action, to be presented to the Program, Product or Project Manager.
 Suggested course size is no more than 12 persons with knowledge of various aspects of the program being managed.
 Participants should be managers with the authority to recommend or implement changes to current strategies, plans and product design features.
 Pre-work is required to provide the group and instructor/facilitator basic information about the program, project or product to be improved.
 Program, Project or Product Manager’s and their staff members who are interested in participating should identify a coordinator for the group.
 NOTE: Coordinators are asked to contact the instructor no later than 60 days prior to the course to ensure pre-work is completed prior to the course start date.